 One of the magical sights of London is to see the giant tree lit up by hundreds of twinkling fairy lights, carol singers grouped around, while floodlights illuminate the sparkling water in the fountains of the square.
 It’s a nice warm hearted gesture and full credit to the Norwegians for their continuing generosity.

-viii.
-Westminster Abbey: Every year over one million people come to Westminster Abbey to explore it history, marvel at it's architecture and artifacts and worship at its daily services.
+Every year over one million people come to Westminster Abbey to explore its history, marvel at its architecture and artifacts and worship at its daily services.
 Westminster Abbey is a very special place with the current building dating back 700 years and its predecessors dating back to over a 1,000.
 Benedictine monks first came to the site of Westminster Abbey in the middle of the tenth century.
 They established a tradition of daily worship which continues on to this day.
 The impressive Gothic Church we know today was built by Henry III in 1245 and is a treasure trove of paintings, stained glass, textiles and other artifacts.

-x.
 BRITISH MUSEUM: One of the world’s oldest museums, the British Museum is vast and its collections, only a fraction of which can be on public display at any time, comprise millions of objects.
 First-time visitors generally head for the mummies, the Rosetta Stone, Lindow Man, the Lewis Chessmen and the Sutton Hoo Ship Burial.